thomassuedbroecker/ce-cns-problem/documentation/README.md

 ### Prerequisites

-In order to run this workshop, you will need to create an IBM Cloud `PayAsYouGo` account (or log in to your existing account).
+* In order to run this workshop, you will need to create an IBM Cloud `PayAsYouGo` account (or log in to your existing account).

-`Code Engine` has a `free tier` per month and we expect, if you haven't used that `free tier` in current month, you can execute the workshop without creating any additional costs.
+  > `Code Engine` has a `free tier` per month and we expect, if you haven't used that `free tier` in current month, you can execute the workshop without creating any additional costs.
 For the monitoring and logging we will use free lite plans for the service instances [IBM Cloud Monitoring](https://cloud.ibm.com/docs/monitoring?topic=monitoring-getting-started#getting-started) and
  [IBM Cloud Log Analysis](https://cloud.ibm.com/docs/log-analysis?topic=log-analysis-getting-started#getting-started).

+* You should have a basic understanding of containerized applications

 ### Estimated time and level